 - Consider including a mediation and arbitration clause -- both of these options are cheaper than litigation in court.

-Why Do I Need a Lawyer to Draft a Business Contract?
+Why Do I Need a Lawyer to Draft a Business Contract in San Diego?

 - Business Purchase and Sale Agreement